FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 Possible candidates also include Domenico Scala, the independent chairman of FIFA's audit and compliance committee.

-Others could include former Brazil international Zico, Argentine football legend Diego Maradona, Jerome Champagne, a former French diplomat and FIFA deputy secretary general, and German Wolfgang Niersbach, an ex-media chief at FIFA.
+Others could include former Brazil international Zico, Argentine soccer legend Diego Maradona, Jerome Champagne, a former French diplomat and FIFA deputy secretary general, and German Wolfgang Niersbach, an ex-media chief at FIFA.

 (Writing by Giles Elgood; Editing by Peter Millership and Grant McCool)